hungsu/hung.su/readme.md

 ## Goals and metrics
 In approximate order of importance
+* Be inspiring
-* Compel people with UI job opportunities to email me about them
+	* If read by someone looking for UI development, they should feel compelled to email me
 * Be visually pleasing
-	* If a screenshot were posted to Instagram, it should look like it belongs [#webdesign](https://www.instagram.com/explore/tags/webdesign/) [#ui](https://www.instagram.com/explore/tags/ui/)
+	* If a screenshot were posted online, it should look like it belongs [Instagram#webdesign](https://www.instagram.com/explore/tags/webdesign/) [Instagram#ui](https://www.instagram.com/explore/tags/ui/) [Dribble#webdesign](https://dribbble.com/shots/popular/web-design)
 * Be fast and lightweight
 	* Speedindex.
 This repository should automatically run tests against WebPageTest and maintain a speedindex under 1000
 	* https://github.com/ai/size-limit